Tutorial

 A bus write is two cycles: drive bus_req, bus_addr, and bus_data for one clock, then deassert.
 Doing it twice inline duplicates four lines.
 Wrap it in a task automatic and call it twice.

 Tasks are inlined at compile time with arguments substituted in.
 The two call sites in the generated FSM appear as states S1..S4 — the same code laid out back to back with the literal arguments in place.
+The trailing forever @(posedge clk); compiles to a final self-looping idle state that holds the bus in its quiet pattern after both writes finish.
 Tasks accept input formals only, and the call graph must be acyclic.

 cocoa.sv